-My track coach, Mr. Bud, would often say that “adversity develops character,” as he urged us to dig deeper, persevere through the pain, strive to be better than I was yesterday.
+Coach Bud, (short for Budzynski) would often say that “adversity develops character,” as he urged us to dig deeper, persevere through the pain, strive to be better than I was yesterday.
 I believed coach; moreover, I knew that he believed in me.
-Because of this, I worked harder each day to be the best I could be both on and off the track.
+Encouraged by his belief, I worked harder each day to be the best I could be, both on and off the track.

 Fortunately, if we’re unhappy with or embarrassed by the character adversity has revealed, we can change that.
-A healthy character can be developed, it will require patience, perseverance, and pain, much like the pain a bodybuilder endures to increase his or her strength.
-These athletes know that it takes daily dedication and diligence that will test their physical strength as well as their mental, emotional, and spiritual strength.
+A healthy character can be developed, it will require patience, perseverance, and pain, much like the pain a bodybuilder endures to increase their strength.
+These athletes know that it takes daily dedication and diligence that will test their physical strength and mental, emotional, and spiritual strength.
 It will require believing in yourself and challenging yourself to become the man or woman who can be trusted and relied upon, even in tough times like these.

-Forges the tempered steel of virtue, forged in the fire of adversity, shaping us into the image of Christ.
+God forges the tempered steel of virtue in the fire of adversity thereby shaping us into the image of Christ.
 If we allow, God will use today’s adversity to develop tomorrow’s strength.
 Strength to overcome anything this world throws at us and then some.
 God isn’t stingy when it comes to fulfilling his promises.
 “He will do immeasurably more than all we ask or imagine, according to his power that is at work within us.”
 Ephesians 3: 20

 If today’s blog was encouraging to you, make sure you sign up to receive blogs every Tuesday and Thursday.
 TransformingFamilies.org resources enable you to discover and develop authentic, healthy intimacy in all your relationships.